Renting for the First Time

 • Kitchen essentials – cups, plates, bowls, cutlery, and glasses (if not provided).

 • A kettle!
-Most rentals don’t supply these, and after a long day of moving you might want a cuppa so be sure to have your kettle easily accessible.
+Most rentals don’t supply these.
+After a long day of moving you might want a cuppa so be sure to have your kettle easily accessible.

 • Don’t forget a trip to the shops to get milk, bread, and whatever essentials you’ll need in the first day or two.
 You’ll be busy moving and unpacking.